kairyou/jenkins-cli/README.md

 This command will:

-1. Prompt you to select an environment (if multiple are configured)
+1. Prompt you to select a Jenkins service (if multiple are configured)
 2. Display a list of available projects
 3. Select a project and set build parameters
 4. Trigger the build and show real-time console output